Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \subsection{Conductor formula for a relative curve}

-Let $f\colon U\to V$ be a smooth morphism of separated regular flat schemes of finite type over $S$ and ${\cal F}$ be a locally constant constructible sheaf of $\overline{\mathbb F}_\ell$-modules on $U$.
-In this subsection, we assume that the following conditions are satisfied: \begin{itemize} \item[(\ref{sscfs}.0.1)] There exists a proper smooth scheme $X$ over $V$ containing $U$ as the complement $U=X\setminus D$ of a flat divisor $D$ with simple normal crossing relative to $V$.
-There exists a finite \'etale morphism $\pi\colon U'\to U$ tamely ramified with respect to $V$ such that the pull-back $\pi^*{\cal F}$ is a constant sheaf on $U'$. \end{itemize} Then, by \cite{App}, the higher direct images $R^qf_! {\mathbb F}_\ell$ and $R^qf_!{\cal F}$ are locally constant sheaves on $V$.
+Let $f\colon U'\to U$ be a smooth morphism of separated regular flat schemes of finite type over $S$ and ${\cal F}$ be a locally constant constructible sheaf of $\overline{\mathbb F}_\ell$-modules on $U'$.
+Let $\pi'\colon V'\to U'$ be a finite \'etale morphism such that the pull-back $\pi^{\prime*}{\cal F}$ is a constant sheaf on $V'$.
+We assume that the following conditions are satisfied: \begin{itemize} \item[(\ref{sscfs}.0.1)] There exists a proper smooth scheme $X'$ over $U$ containing $U'$ as the complement $U'=X'\setminus D$ of a divisor $D$ with simple normal crossing relatively to $U$.
+The finite \'etale morphism $\pi'\colon V'\to U'$ is tamely ramified with respect to $X'$. \end{itemize} Then, by \cite{App}, the higher direct images $R^qf_! {\mathbb F}_\ell$ and $R^qf_!{\cal F}$ are locally constant sheaves on $U$.
 Further, for the alternating sum of ranks, we have 1